vebnz/veb.co.nz/_posts/2019-07-26-react-native-phone-input.markdown

 date:   2019-07-26 09:12:23 +1300
 categories: code react
 ---
-The other week I decided to move away from `react-native-phone-input` ([Github link](https://github.com/thegamenicorus/react-native-phone-input)) because I just found it too annoying, and it seemed like such an easy thing to do.
+I recently  decided to move away from `react-native-phone-input` ([Github link](https://github.com/thegamenicorus/react-native-phone-input)) because I just found it too annoying and it seemed like such an easy thing to remake with some Hooks.
 It was!  :sweat_smile:

-Although I don't have the same features as the forementioned library, it works well enough for me, and over time I can improve on it according to my needs.
+Although I don't have the same features as the aforementioned library, it works well enough for me, and over time I can improve on it according to my needs.

 I thought it might be a good idea to post it here in case anyone else would like to use it.